By Adebayo Ahmed

 From a broader economy-wide perspective, it means:

-A. Resolving broader macro-economic challenges that limit growth across the board.
-This includes resolving the dysfunction of multiple rates in the foreign exchange market, and re-focusing the Central Bank of Nigeria (CBN) on its mandate of keeping inflation at
+- Resolving broader macro-economic challenges that limit growth across the board.
+This includes resolving the dysfunction of multiple rates in the foreign exchange market, and re-focusing the Central Bank of Nigeria (CBN) on its mandate of keeping inflation at optimal levels.

 To improve the decency and capacity of agriculture jobs to provide a minimum income and quality of life, this will mean: